JayRichh/restaurant-page/README.md

   * Create all DOM elements via JavaScript
   * Ustilize ES6 modules
-  * Create
+  * Create multiple pages with tabbed browsing
-  *

 ## Scope Creep:

   * CSS Animation for toggle navigation button
-  * SASS Scripting to build the CSS for the project
+  * SASS Scripting to build the CSS for the project (to tidy)
+  * Jquery, ES6 Template Literals & expressions for some of the DOM

 ## Tools: